BernhardHumm/AAI/manuscript/01_Introduction.md

 Two fundamentally different approaches to AI can be distinguished (depicted as hexagons in Fig. 1.3):

-- **Knowledge based AI** (sometimes called symbolic AI): Knowledge is represented explicitly in a human-readable way, e.g., with knowledge graphs, semantic networks, or logic programming languages (see the boxes with technologies attached to the approaches in Fig. 1.3).
+- **Knowledge based AI** (sometimes called *symbolic AI*): Knowledge is represented explicitly in a human-readable way, e.g., with knowledge graphs, semantic networks, or logic programming languages (see the boxes with technologies attached to the approaches in Fig. 1.3).
-- **Machine learning** (sometimes called non-symbolic AI): Knowledge is implicit in form of numbers, e.g., as weights in  artificial neural networks, support vector machines, in linear / logistic regression etc.
+- **Machine learning** (sometimes called *non-symbolic AI*): Knowledge is implicit in form of numbers, e.g., as weights in  artificial neural networks, support vector machines, in linear / logistic regression etc.

 Both approaches, knowledge-based AI and machine learning, have been around from the various beginnings of AI in the 1950s.
 In the first decades of AI research and practice, knowledge-based AI was most prominent and showed the most convincing results.
-However, in the last century this has shifted and today, machine learning approaches are most prominent.
+However, in the last decades this has shifted and today, machine learning approaches are most prominent.

 Both approaches have advantages and disadvantages.
 Machine learning approaches require little upfront knowledge, just (many) samples for training.
 They exhibit good behavior, e.g., in classifying situations, also with noisy data.
 However, the reasoning behind decisions cannot be explained to humans.
 In contrast, the reasoning behind knowledge-based AI is explicit and can be retraced by humans.
 However, explicit knowledge engineering is required upfront and reasoning under uncertainty is challenging.